weaveworks/scope/README.md

 Weave Scope automatically generates a map of your containers, enabling you to intuitively understand, monitor, and control your applications.

-Please note that the code, and especially the building and running story, is in a **prerelease** state.
-Please take a look, but don't be surprised if you hit bugs or missing pieces.

 ## Getting started